PMunch/futhark/README.md

 nimble install --passL:"-L<path to lib directory containing libclang.so file>" futhark
 #e.g.: nimble install --passL:"-L/usr/lib/llvm-6.0/lib" futhark
 ```

-If you have OSX build instructions please open an issue and explain the process,
-even if it is the same as for Linux, just in order to add it as a note.

 ## TODO
 - Proper handling of C macros (inherently hard because C macros are typeless)